jmesnil/stomp-websocket/README.md

 The project is hosted on [GitHub](http://github.com/jmesnil/stomp-websocket).

-## Build

-To build the library, use Apache Ant from the root directory:

-    $ cd stomp-websocket
-    $ ant
-    Buildfile: build.xml

-    build:
-        [mkdir] Created dir: /Users/jmesnil/Git/stomp-websocket/dist
-         [echo] created dist/stomp.js

-    BUILD SUCCESSFUL
-    Total time: 0 seconds

-The library file will be located in `dist/stomp.js`.
+The library file will be located in `src/stomp.js`.
 It does not require any dependency (except Web Socket support from the browser!)

 ## Test

-* Build the library
 * Open in your web browser the [test page](test/index.html)
 * Check all tests pass